DanielVagner/nestjs-course/README.md

 ## NestJs In Practice Course

-# THIS REPO/CODE IS CREADET ACCORDING TO THE TUTORIAL [NestJs In Practice Course](https://angular-university.io/course/nestjs-course).
+# THIS REPO/CODE IS CREATED ACCORDING TO THE TUTORIAL [NestJs In Practice Course](https://angular-university.io/course/nestjs-course).